5.2.1 Voice Control

 Set mute |

-GetVolumeros2-srv @ /hal/audio/srv/GetVolume.srv# Get Volume # Service: /aimdk_5Fmsgs/srv/GetVolume # Request CommonRequest request # Request header --- # Response CommonResponse response # Response header uint32 audio_volume # Current volume (0–100)
+GetVolumeros2-srv @ hal/audio/srv/GetVolume.srv# Get Volume # Service: /aimdk_5Fmsgs/srv/GetVolume # Request CommonRequest request # Request header --- # Response CommonResponse reponse # Response header uint32 audio_volume # Current volume (0–100)

-GetMuteros2-srv @ /hal/audio/srv/GetMute.srv# Get Mute Status # Service: /aimdk_5Fmsgs/srv/GetMute # Request CommonRequest request # Request header --- # Response CommonResponse response # Response header bool is_mute # Current mute state
+GetMuteros2-srv @ hal/audio/srv/GetMute.srv# Get Mute Status # Service: /aimdk_5Fmsgs/srv/GetMute # Request CommonRequest request # Request header --- # Response CommonResponse reponse # Response header bool is_mute # Current mute state

-SetMuteros2-srv @ /hal/audio/srv/SetMute.srv# Set Mute # Service: /aimdk_5Fmsgs/srv/SetMute # Request CommonRequest request # Request header bool is_mute # Target mute state --- # Response CommonResponse response # Response header bool is_mute # Current mute state
+SetMuteros2-srv @ hal/audio/srv/SetMute.srv# Set Mute # Service: /aimdk_5Fmsgs/srv/SetMute # Request CommonRequest request # Request header bool is_mute # Target mute state --- # Response CommonResponse reponse # Response header bool is_mute # Current mute state

 Speech Synthesis Services